 Patient identity bracelets

-When you are or child is admitted to hospital, you will have an identity bracelet placed around your wrist.
+When you are admitted to hospital, an identity bracelet is placed around your wrist.
 This bracelet has important information on it and staff will check it to make sure they are treating the right person.
 This bracelet must stay on while you are in hospital.